XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/peer-port-methods/validator-list.md

 ---
 # Validator List Method

 The validator list method is a special API endpoint that fetches a current, trusted validator list a `rippled` server is using.
 This often represents the exact list of validators a server trusts.
-[New in: rippled 1.5.0][]

-Like the [Peer Crawler](peer-crawler.html), the validator list method is available by default on a non-privileged basis through the [Peer Protocol](peer-protocol.html) port, which is also used for `rippled` servers' peer-to-peer communications.
+Like the peer crawler, the validator list method is available by default on a non-privileged basis through the peer protocol port, which is also used for `rippled` servers' peer-to-peer communications.

 ## Request Format